alexkampos/First-Private-School-On-Array-Lists/README.md

 ## Demonstration

-Starting the application it will ask the user if he/she wants to add data for the presentation or use synthetic data.
+Starting the application user will be asked if he/she wants to add data for the presentation or use synthetic data.

 <img src="screenshots/hello.PNG" />